alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/bareos_pool_operations/README.md

     }
 }
 ```
-# Other bareos troubleshooting examples:

-Examples how to troubleshoot volume and pool problems in bareos.

 ### batch_process_bareos_volumes.sh

+Common-usage and the most multifunctional script for Bareos pool and volumes troubleshooting.

 Apply action for a range of volumes:
 ```bash
 ./batch_process_bareos_volumes.sh <action> <name_mask> <start> <end> <force|print>
 ```
 Action for the range of volumes in the pool with 'name_mask' (something like 'Incremental-' or 'Full-') to apply from
 'start' to 'end' volume sequence.
 Action should be 'prune', 'purge' or 'delete'.
-Also you need to set 'force' to
+Also, you need to set 'force' to
 skip confirmation request or 'print' to get the info about selected range of volumes. '--print' will not perform changes
 in volume status, just output an info.

+# Other Bareos troubleshooting examples:

+Examples how to troubleshoot volume and pool problems in Bareos.
+Most versions of the scripts are for PostgreSQL and
+MySQL Bareos installation (the last is for an old versions of Bareos, MySQL support dropped).

 ### clean_missing_volumes.sh
 This script physically delete non-existent volumes from Pool in the Bareos database.
 Just set up your `$POOLPATH` inside
 the script and run.

 ### delete_all_volumes_from_pool_mysql.sh / delete_all_volumes_from_pool_pgsql.sh
-Delete all volumes from the pool for an old MySQL Bareos installations, or newner PostgreSQL.
+Delete all volumes from the pool for an old MySQL Bareos installations, or newer PostgreSQL.
 Set your `$POOL_NAME`
 inside the script and run.

 ### purge_all_volumes_from_pool_mysql.sh / purge_all_volumes_from_pool_pgsql.sh